wasmerio/old-docs.wasmer.io/docs/wapm/cli.md

 ---
-id: wapm-reference-api
+id: wapm-cli
-title: WAPM Reference API
+title: WAPM CLI
-sidebar_label: Reference API
+sidebar_label: CLI
 ---

-# CLI Commands
+The `wapm` Command Line tool has the following subcommands:

 `wapm login` - Logs the user in to the registry with the given credentials.